aa29zzjj/Project-1/readme.md

 For this assignment you must fetch HTML and process it (i.e. screen scrape).
 Because your web app will work differently than the default one, it is in your best interest to explain to the grading TA exactly how it works.
-Therefore, create a document that includes:
+Therefore, create a section in the PDF that describes;

-1. Screen shots of your working web application
+ - Screen shots of your working web application
-2. Screen shot of your web application gracefully failing (to test, turn off your wifi so that the HTTP request to source of your data fails).
+ - Screen shot of your web application gracefully failing (to test, turn off your wifi so that the HTTP request to source of your data fails).
-3. A description of how the web application meets requirements 1-4 above.
+ - A description of how the web application meets requirements 1-4 above.

-Alternatively you can create a screencast video of your working web app.
-- The video cannot be more than 3 minutes long
-- An audio voiceover should explain what your application does and how it meets requirements 1-4 above.
-- You should publish the video as 'Unlisted' to YouTube.
-(See more discussion on this in the Submission section below.)
-- Include the URL of the YouTube video in a document in the Project1Task2 Description folder that you submit.

 # Task 3 – Use the IntelliJ Project Name: Project1Task3